department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-exam.md

 - An illness or hospitalization
 - Serious illness or injury of someone in your immediate family
 - Bad weather
-- A previously scheduled and paid-for commitment, such as a vacation
+- A previously planned and paid-for event, such as a vacation

 If you miss your claim exam, you’ll need to let VA know why you didn’t make it.